Oakes Faculty Fellows

 The Chair of the Faculty is an Academic Senate member, other than the Provost, who is elected by the college Faculty to serve a two year term, and will serve as a member of the Executive Committee.

-- Affiliations Spanish Studies, Latin American & Latino Studies, Critical Race and Ethnic Studies, Research Center for the Americas, College Scholars Program
+• Affiliations Spanish Studies, Latin American & Latino Studies, Dolores Huerta Research Center for the Americas, Critical Race and Ethnic Studies

 Summary of Expertise